-Each year SWESRS supports the Single Homeless Project (formerly Redbridge Night Shelter) during its Harvest Appeal for food and toiletries.
-This year the Bar Mitzvah class is collecting food for the local Redbridge Food Bank in Ilford, as an active way to learn about mitzvot (good deeds) and carry out tzedakah (charity).
+Each year SWESRS supports a local charity during its Harvest Appeal for food and tolletries, this year the charity selected was the Salvation Army.
+During 2014 the B'nel Mitzvah class collected food for the local Redbridge Food Bank in liferd, as an active way to learn about mitzvot (good deeds) and carry out tzedakah (charity).

-The synagogue hosts and provide facilities for the AHADA Bereavement Counselling Service and Empathy Counselling for those affected by separation and divorce, as well as some of our members serving as Trustees and Counsellors.
+The synagogue hosts and provide facilities for the AHADA Bereavement Counselling Service which encompasses Empathy Counselling, for those affected by separation and divorce, as well as some of our members serving as Trustees and Counsellors.